8.4% of the adult population are current smokers

 in Iran

 In Iran, there are strict regulations for e-cigarettes and vaping products.
 E-cigarettes advertising is regulated, and the sale, trade, and import of both vaping devices and nicotine are banned.
 Vapes are classified as tobacco products, and their use is prohibited in public places.
 Since vaping is banned, there is no applicable age limit for purchase or use.
 However, bringing vapes for personal use is not explicitly forbidden.
 Most airlines allow passengers to carry them, but it is advised to check with the airline before traveling to avoid any issues.
-In Iran is illegal to purchase E-cigarettes without prescription.
+In 2021, approximately 0% of adults in Iran reported using E-cigarettes.

 Heated Tobacco Products